Life Guard Horse Regiment: War of the Fourth Coalition

 In 1807, the Horse Guards fought in the battles of Heilsberg and Friedland.
 On 2 June (N.S.
 14 June) at Friedland, the regiment attacked and overturned the French cavalry and then broke into the infantry regiments.
 The 4th squadron of the regiment under the command of rittmeister Ivan M. Vadbolsky, at the cost of heavy losses, saved the regiment from counterattacks by French cavalry.
 In the cavalry attack, 16 officers and 116 enlisted men of the regiment were killed.

 Patriotic War of 1812

 The regiment distinguished itself in the battle of Borodino in 1812.
-Together with the Cavalier Guard Regiment it attacked Lorge's cuirassier division from the Latour-Maubourg corps at the Raevsky battery.
+Together with the Chevalier Guard Regiment it attacked Lorge's cuirassier division from the La Tour-Maubourg corps at the Raevsky battery.
 For this fight, 32 officers of the horse guards received commendations.

 War of the Sixth Coalition

 In April 1813, the regiment was awarded the St. George banner with the inscription "For distinction in the defeat and expulsion of the enemy from the borders of Russia in 1812."

 In 1813, the regiment participated in the Foreign Campaign of the Russian Army: